NoctuaAstrum/PyrotechnicsAndMore/README.md

 Feel free to add your own features to this project.
 If you want something added or want to add something please make an issue for it.

 The currently planned features are:
-- finish all the methods for the customization of the particleSystem
+- add QoL methods for creating a particleSystem
-- make it possible to inject the points into an existing .particlesystem / make a copy with the injected part of it
-- specify the export directory (for example to your mod assets)
 - add support for [Shinao's Path to Points](https://shinao.github.io/PathToPoints/) and integrate it later
 - add a GUI